The cones of g-vectors

-On the other hand, inspired by the works of King \cite{Ki94} and Bridgeland \cite{Br17}, Brüstle, Smith, and Treffinger \cite{BST19} studied the wall and chamber structures of algebras.
+On the other hand, inspired by the works of King \cite{Ki94} and Bridgeland \cite{Br17}, Brüstle, Smith, and Treffinger \cite{BST19} studied the wall-chamber structures of algebras.
 They showed that the open cone associated with any $2$-term silting complex must be a chamber.
-Subsequently, Asai \cite{As21} established the converse, using $\TF$-equivalence classes.
-More specifically, he proved that for a finite-dimensional algebra, the following sets are equivalent: \begin{itemize} \item The set of all chambers of the wall and chamber structure of $\Lambda$ \item The set of all $\TF$-equivalence classes of dimension $|\Lambda|$ \item The set of all cones associated with $2$-term silting complexes \end{itemize} Asai also demonstrated that the g-vector fan of $\Lambda$ covers the entire space if and only if $\Lambda$ is $\tau$-tilting finite\footnote{The ``if part'' proved in the paper \cite{DIJ19}.}, meaning it admits only finitely many $\tau$-tilting modules.
+Subsequently, using $\TF$-equivalence classes, Asai \cite{As21} established the converse.
+More specifically, he proved that for a finite-dimensional algebra, the following sets are equivalent: \begin{itemize} \item The set of all chambers of the wall-chamber structure of $\Lambda$ \item The set of all $\TF$-equivalence classes of dimension $|\Lambda|$ \item The set of all open cones associated with $2$-term silting complexes \end{itemize} Asai further demonstrated that the g-vector fan of $\Lambda$ covers the entire ambient space if and only if $\Lambda$ is $\tau$-tilting finite\footnote{The ``if'' part proved in the paper \cite{DIJ19}.}, meaning it admits only finitely many $\tau$-tilting modules.